Xilinx/Vitis_Model_Composer/Examples/AIENGINE/README.md

 <a href="./Run_Time_Parameters/rtp_vector/README.md">A design with a vector RTP input</a>
 </td>
 <td>
-This example showcases a desgin that inlcudes an AI Engine kernel with a syncronous vector input RTP.
+This example showcases a design that includes an AI Engine kernel with a synchronous vector input RTP.
 </td>
 </tr>

 <tr>
 <td>
-<a href="./Run_Time_Parameters/rtp_vector_async/README.md">A design with a vector asyncronous RTP input</a>
+<a href="./Run_Time_Parameters/rtp_vector_async/README.md">A design with a vector asynchronous RTP input</a>
 </td>
 <td>
-This example showcases a desgin that inlcudes an AI Engine kernel with a asyncronous vector input RTP.
+This example showcases a design that includes an AI Engine kernel with a asynchronous vector input RTP.
 </td>
 </tr>